- Download our Moving to Spain Guide (PDF)

-Finding work in Spain can be very difficult as an expat, and those already working in Spain would do well to hold onto their jobs.
+Finding work in Spain can be very difficult for an expat, and those already working in Spain should make efforts to keep their jobs.

-Spain's unemployment rate reached its peak at just under 27 percent in 2013.
-Although this has since improved, it's still among the highest in the European Union (EU).
-The national government has even created financial incentives to encourage jobless foreigners already in the country to return to their homeland.
+Although the rate of unemployment in Spain has steadily decreased over recent years, it's still among the highest in the European Union (EU).
+The national government has even created financial incentives to encourage jobless foreigners already in the country to return home.

-The country’s strict policies protecting workers rights also means that many stay in their positions long-term and turnover rates remain low – creating a limited amount of openings.
+The country’s strict policies protecting workers' rights also mean that many stay in their positions long-term and turnover rates remain low – creating limited openings.
 This can certainly work to an expat’s advantage once they secure viable employment.

 Finding a job in Spain

-The job prospect horizon will broaden tremendously for those with a clear command of the Spanish language.
-If an expat happens to know German, there are even more opportunities to be filled – especially with real estate agencies, travel companies and tour operators.
+The job prospect horizon will broaden tremendously for those with a good command of the Spanish language.
+If an expat happens to know German, there are even more opportunities to be filled – especially with real-estate agencies, travel companies and tour operators.